-At present, there are four research councils at the Academy of Finland.
-The Academy will have three research councils as of 1 January 2019: the Research Council for Biosciences, Health and the Environment, the Research Council for Culture and Society, and the Research Council for Natural Sciences and Engineering.
+Since 1.1.2019, there are three research councils at the Academy of Finland: the Research Council for Biosciences, Health and the Environment, the Research Council for Culture and Society, and the Research Council for Natural Sciences and Engineering.
 See the research fields of the three research councils here.

 - Research Council for Culture and Society